 iOS 8 Extensions will allow apps to mingle.
 Android apps, on the other hand, have always been able to interact freely.
 Also, Apple is working to find ways to get data and features from one app to the other app without security holes; and the apparent result is Extensions.

-Although, the new iOS looks much similar to the Android on the surface, but the internal improvements are really impressive.
-It has got better search, enhanced notifications, and Continuity framework which will help bring iOS 8 closer to Android; plus extra features like faster gaming with Metal will surely widen the Apple’s lead.
+Although, the new iOS looks much similar to the Android on the surface, the internal improvements are really impressive.
+It has got better search, enhanced notifications, and a Continuity framework which will help bring iOS 8 closer to Android; plus extra features like faster gaming with Metal will surely widen Apple’s lead.